frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

 for tree construction.
 Its value must be greater than 1.
 (Default: None)
 When it is None (not specified explicitly), the tree is constructed to its maximum depth according to the data.
-Since transaction databases tend to be very large, there may be a scenario wherin entire FP tree cannot be contained in memory.
+Since transaction databases tend to be very large, there may be a scenario wherein entire FP tree cannot be contained in memory.
 In those cases, the size of FP tree may be limited by using this parameter.
 **_compression\_point_**: A positive integer parameter.
 This is an internal memory optimisation strategy which helps when working with large transaction databases.
 Its value must be greater